 To maintain your electric smoker between uses, rub the shelves with vegetable oils before grilling to stop food from sticking to them.
 After use, a quick scrub down of the shelves with a wire brush while it is still warm, makes cleaning less tedious.

 Whether we are a rookie or novice, we do everything in our might to make our smoker last as long as possible.
 So, what is the average life expectancy to a well-tended for electric smoker like?

 How Long Can I Expect My Electric Smoker To Last?

-Like most electronic appliances, electric smokers can serve you for a good 5 to 10 years which is about enough for the NBA to help the Lakers win a championship like they did in 2000 and 2002 or the NFL to help the Patriots win a couple rings as well.
-This time has decreased over the years, earlier smokers used to last up to 20 years too.
+Like most electronic appliances, these smokers can serve you for a good 5 to 10 years which is about enough for the NBA to help the Lakers win a championship like they did in 2000 and 2002 or the NFL to help the Patriots win a couple rings as well.
+This time has decreased over the years; they used to last up to 20 years too.
 Well, the logic is, your smoker will last for as long as the components in it work properly.

 Some brands like Masterbuilt guarantees a 1 year warranty, with a limited life time warranty on ceramic parts.
 A 5 year warranty on metal parts, 3 year warranty on the heat deflector, and 1 year on thermometer and gaskets are what you can expect on investing in an electric smoker.
 Certain other brands like Pit Boss offers a 5 year warranty on parts and product.

 Where Can I Get An Electric Smoker For The Best Price?